FOR PROSPECTIVE STUDENTS:

 Can you explain multiple reasons why the spatial and temporal analyses of population trajectories of little brown bats in this paper aren’t inconsistent (hint: at first sight, they appear to contradict each other).

-If, after puzzling over these questions, you’re still interested, then please send me an email with a CV including your GPA (and the scale, or maximum possible GPA at your institution), your GRE scores (and percentiles) if you have them, and a description of what you’re be interested in working on – brainstorm a few ideas.
+If, after puzzling over these questions, you’re still interested, then please send me an email with a CV including your GPA (and the scale, or maximum possible GPA at your institution) and a description of what you’re be interested in working on – brainstorm a few ideas.
+I’ve also made a list of other papers (with a few comments) that are emblematic of the research in my lab.

 ONE VERY IMPORTANT RECOMMENDATION: